MISS COOKBOOK

 seafood

-Our family could put away these as fast as Mom could cook them!
+Our family could put away fried shrimp as fast as Mom could cook them!
 When my nephew, Mike Ricker, was little, he used to get up the next morning and eat any leftovers cold from the fridge.
 Mama thought that was the funniest thing.
 My friend from Houston, Steve Wannamaker, came to visit Mama and Daddy in Pascagoula.
 He was amazed that Mama used two brown grocery bags while cooking fried shrimp.
 He talked about those bags and that shrimp for years.

 Print Friendly and PDF